-Condition 45 of the EA requires that all disturbed soil must be reclaimed using only indigenous vegetation and that rehabilitation activities take place in compliance with this EMPr.
-Condition 51 of the EA requires that no exotic plants be used for rehabilitation purposes, while condition 53 requires that such rehabilitation take place as soon as possible after the completion of construction in a particular area.
+Condition 40 of the EA requires that no exotic plants be used for rehabilitation purposes.
 The ECO must ensure that the EPC commences with the actions detailed in the plan below as soon as possible to ensure compliance with these conditions

-In compliance with condition 43 of the EA, the appropriate permits must be obtained from the DFFE (Forestry) and the provincial conservation authority for the removal of all plants listed in terms of the National Forest Act and provincial legislation.
+In compliance with condition 39 of the EA, the appropriate permits must be obtained from the National and the provincial conservation authority (where relevant) for the removal of all plants listed in terms of the National Forest Act and provincial legislation.
 These permits must be in place prior to any vegetation clearing and copies of these permits must be kept on file in the EMPr file.
 In addition to the environmental impact management actions detailed in the table below, all conditions contained within these permits must be complied with by the EPC Contractor.

-The following plant rescue and protection plan / re - vegetation and habitat rehabilitation plan formed part of the Original EMPr (CSIR, 2016) and must be adopted and implemented.
+The following plant rescue and protection plan / re - vegetation and habitat rehabilitation plan formed part of the Original EMPr (CSIR, 2021 - Attached in Appendix B) and must be adopted and implemented.
 Please note that many actions originally specified in this plan have taken place as part of the design phase.
 In such instances these actions have been removed from the original plan and not included below.